-We talked to Guido van Tartwijk of Heliatek about turning Heliatek’s vision into reality and enabling the world to accelerate the transition to fully green & sustainable solar electricity, and he had the following to say:-
+Guido van Tartwijk tells us about turning Heliatek’s vision into reality & enabling the world to accelerate the transition to green & sustainable solar power.

 First of all, how are you and your family doing in these COVID-19 times?

 Guido van Tartwijk: Fingers crossed, we are all in good physical health.
 I believe, however, that everybody is starting to become a bit fatigued mentally because of the ongoing social limitations.
 Especially for young adults, I hope that we will soon return to a more normal situation.

 Tell us about you, your career, how you joined Heliatek?

 Guido van Tartwijk: I am originally from the Netherlands, have a physics education, and love bringing high-tech innovations to market.
 I have worked in several start-ups in the USA and Europe before spending considerable time in globally active (LED) Lighting companies, which brought me to China (10 years), Austria, and (again) to the USA.
 I joined Heliatek as CEO about 2.5 years ago, and my objective is to turn Heliatek’s vision into reality and enable the world to accelerate the transition to fully green & sustainable solar electricity.